This article contains affiliate links. We may earn a small commission if you purchase via these links.

 For the price, it ain't getting any better than this!

-- 4 in 1, comes with a rangefinder riflescope, a green laser sight and a red/green dot sight everything you will ever need.
+- 4 in 1, comes with a rangefinder riflescope, a green laser sight, a red/green dot sight and a 14 slots riser everything you will ever need.

 - Magnifications from 3X up to 9X, green/red illuminations with 5 brightness adjustments for both the riflescope and electronic unlimited brightness control for the dot...